Nllii/workflow-notification/README.md

 TODO:
 1. siasky for logs sending
-2. use trace to hook into stdout for logging .
+~~2. use trace to hook into stdout for logging .~~
+3. Don't wait on message to send - fire and forget/queue.
+Need to rewrite code in a different way, rust or go.